electron-vite/vite-plugin-electron/README.md

 ## How to work

-The plugin is just the encapsulation of the built-in scripts of [electron-vite-boilerplate/scripts](https://github.com/electron-vite/electron-vite-boilerplate/tree/main/scripts)
+It just executes the `electron .` command in the Vite build completion hook and then starts or restarts the Electron App.

 ## Recommend structure